 Email Can Result in More Accurate Answers

 Customer service representatives know that their phone calls “may be recorded” by their supervisors for quality control.
-With emails, the representatives know for certain that what they type is being recorded.
+With emails, the representatives know for sure that what they type is being recorded.
 This provides an added incentive for them to verify that the information they are providing you is accurate.

 When a customer service representative doesn’t know the answer, it is also easy to forward an email to a coworker who can provide a more accurate response.
 Passing an email along is far easier than repeatedly transferring a phone customer.
 Further, communicating via email allows the lender/servicer time to research a question if necessary.
 Put simply, phone calls help facilitate a fast response, while emails help facilitate an accurate response.